Self Regulated Learning Mechanism for Data Efficient Knowledge Distillation: Experiments

 where $\mathbf{v}$ is the array of sample participations used in Algorithms 1 and 2.

-For example, we observe that the total sample participation across all epochs is 85528 for the MNIST dataset in the 'regulated distillation' process.
-However, we perform distillation for 200 epochs and 60000 samples are available for it in every epoch, making a total of 12000000 samples.
+Since the 'significance based distillation' process is similar to the conventional distillation process \cite{normal}, its data efficiency is not evaluated.
+The total sample participation across all epochs for the 'regulated distillation' and the 'hybrid distillation' processes are reported.
+It is also reported as a percentage of all samples available for distillation across all epochs.
+This helps to compare the data efficiency of the proposed methods relative to the conventional distillation process \cite{normal}.
+The results are tabulated in Table 6.
+The first number denotes the total sample participation in the distillation process across all epochs.
+The second number denotes all the samples available for distillation across all epochs.
+The number in the parentheses is the first number expressed as a percentage of the second number.
+For example, the total sample participation across all epochs is 85528 for the MNIST dataset in the 'regulated distillation' process.
+However, distillation is performed for 200 epochs and 60000 samples are available for it in every epoch, making a total of 12000000 samples.
 This would be the total sample participation across all epochs for a normal distillation process \cite{normal}.
-So, we report 85528 as a percentage of 12000000.
+So, 85528 is reported as a percentage of 12000000.
 This is the sample efficiency $\zeta$.

+Sample participation is relatively higher for the hybrid method.
+This is because the student model learns through self-regulation while using the sample significance data ($\hat{v}$, used as weights) obtained during teacher training.

-In addition to being data-efficient, the proposed methods perform comparable to other state-of-the-art data-free methods (as shown in Tables 2-4) for distillation.
+In addition to being data-efficient, the proposed methods perform comparable to other state-of-the-art data-free methods (as shown in Tables 3-5) for distillation.
 The original training data is used as the transfer set and the sample participation shows that the proposed methods use much less data ($<$ 20\%) for distillation and training in general while achieving similar or better performance compared to other state-of-the-art methods.